To content

 About us

-The Sozialforschungsstelle Dortmund (sfs) is one of the long-established German research institutes in the field of social science labour research.
+The Social Research Center Dortmund (sfs) is one of the long-established German research institutes in the field of social science labour research.
 Founded in 1946, the former state institute became a central scientific institution of the Technical University of Dortmund in 2007.
-Since April 2020, the Social Research Centre has been a scientific institution of the new Faculty of Social Sciences.
+Since April 2020, the Social Research Center Dortmund has been a scientific institution of the new Department of Social Sciences.
 The overarching guiding theme of the sfs' research work is social science innovation research.
 It examines how social innovations arise and how they relate to technological innovations.
 Another focus is on the question of the conditions and perspectives for realising economically, ecologically and socially sustainable development.
 The sfs is involved in shaping social, technological and ecological processes of change and innovation.

-The Social Research Centre can look back on 75 years of social science research and has meanwhile carried out several hundred research and joint projects with partners from science and practice at regional, national and European level.
+The Social Research Center Dortmund can look back on 75 years of social science research and has meanwhile carried out several hundred research and joint projects with partners from science and practice at regional, national and European level.

-The Social Research Centre is divided into research areas.
+The Social Research Center Dortmund is divided into research areas.
 The central bodies of the Institute are the Executive Board, the Management and the Scientific Advisory Board.

 Impressions of the sfs and the location at the Minister Stein colliery